cmaneu/WorkshopPowerBI/Lab2 - Quick Measures - Velib - English version.md

 1. Create a table with a list of values from 0 to 10.
 2. This table, without any relationship, is referred to as a "disconnected" table.
-3. Create a measure `ScenarioDisponibilite` that retrieves the value selected by the user:
+3. Create a measure `AvailabilityScenario` that retrieves the value selected by the user:
    1. Use the `MIN()`, `MAX()`, or `SELECTEDVALUE()` function.
-4. Create a measure that subtracts the `ScenarioDisponibilite` value from the number of available bikes.
+4. Create a measure that subtracts the `AvailabilityScenario` value from the number of available bikes.
 5. Create a slicer with the column from the disconnected table as the choice.
 6. In a matrix, display the station names, the number of available bikes, and the new measure created in step 4.
 Play with the slicer to test the measure.